This document provides a reference for the main parts of the Conductrics APIs.

 Additional parameters are listed below:

+point q h | A decision point code, if you want to use multiple decision points in your agent.
+See Multi-Faceted Agents for an explanation of what decision points are and when to use them.
+See note above about characters allowed in the point code.
 Optional.
 If not provided, we assume you are talking about the first decision point in your agent.
 If you've never specified a decision point explicitly, then your agent has one point called 'point-1', and that's what we'll use by default whenever you don't provide a point parameter.
+Auto Creation: If you do provide this parameter, and the decision point doesn't already exist, it will be added to your agent. |

+decision-policy q h | An explicit decision policy, to force our service to select options in a particular way.
+You can set this parameter to one of the following: explore - The selected option will be chosen randomly. exploit - The current 'winner' will be selected, meaning the option that has led to the most goals in the past. control - The current 'default' will be selected.
 Optional.
 If not provided, our service intelligently uses an automatic balance of the three policies to provide you with a self-tuning agent and sensible reporting.
 We generally do not recommend using this parameter unless you want to use our service to do "testing only" (no adaptive targeting) for a particular agent.
-Consider discussing with us before using! :)
+Consider discussing with us before using! :) |

+session q h | A session identifier.
 Optional, but recommended unless the calls to us are coming from a browser (for instance, via a web page that uses AJAX).
 See Common Session Parameters for details about providing the session identifier.
+See note above about characters allowed in the session code. |

 As explained in the Quick Guide, the basic call to send a reward to our service takes this basic form: